Old John Wallis

 I hope this is not supposed to make sense. - BS

 I wonder if it isn't some sort of "song of all nonsense songs," with some garbling as the various elements came together.
-Roud lumps it with "Brian O'Lynn (Tom Boleyn)."
+Roud lumps it with "Brian O'Lynn (Tom Boleyn)," which I flatly don't see.
 I'm reminded of versions of "The Swapping Boy."
 Mix in a little of "Little Brown Dog" and a dead horse song, and voila! - RBW

 Go to the Ballad Search form

 Go to the Ballad Index Song List

 Go to the Ballad Index Bibliography or Discography

 The Ballad Index Copyright 2020 by Robert B. Waltz and David G. Engle.